iq-developer/Reeco-Volodymyr-Sevastianov-Senior-FE-Task/README.md

 # Reeco - Volodymyr Sevastianov - Senior FE Task

-## Slider Component
+## Slider Component 1.0

 Component that takes a list of objects and renders each one.
-Slider supports “infinite” types of objects, in this task I use 2 as examples.
+Slider supports “infinite” types of objects by DynamicComponent.
+In this task I use 2 (Product card and Chip) as examples.

-1. Navigation Arrows – when the slider is at the beginning or the end, show only the opposite arrow.
-Otherwise, show both.
+1. Navigation Arrows – when the slider is at the beginning or the end, only the opposite arrow is diplayed.
+Otherwise, both are displayed.
 2. Support 2 slider movements:
    a.
 Move by item.
    b.
 Move by “X” pixels - currently only used when last card displays partially, then click on "Next" button moves it for the distance to show it fully.

+   To develop advanced "Move by “X” pixels" feature, more details needed (what triggers this feature and how it should work).
+So it can be implemented in next version of the slider.

 3. Support generic list of objectsh:
    a.
 Product card – a box displaying the product name, description and image.
    b.
 Chip – A chip contains the name of category: Fresh Produce, Beverage, etc.
 4. Orientation – horizontal layout.

+Additional features:

+- Responsiveness
+- Display many items

 ## Run project locally